January 1, 2023: Happy New Year from the Seattle/Cuba Friendship Committee

 We participated in the 24-hour Global Online Picket to End the Blockade against Cuba.
 This creative internet rally was timed to precede the annual United Nations General Assembly vote on the U.S. blockade of Cuba.
 The U.N. vote took place on November 2, and once again voted by a large margin to condemn the United States’ economic and trade embargo against Cuba.
 A total of 187 nations voted for the resolution put forward each year against the blockade with only the US and Israel voting against, and Ukraine abstaining.

 Seattle was privileged to present an exclusive showing of two new films by acclaimed Cuban filmmaker Liz Oliva Fernandez.
 Liz came to Seattle and showed her films INSIDE BIDEN'S CUBA POLICY and HARDLINER ON THE HUDSON, at the Washington State Labor Council.

 All Year: Campaign to Get Cuba off the State Sponsor of Terrorism List.

-Along with our sister Cuba solidarity organizations around the country, a primary focus of our work this year will be a multi-faceted campaign to get Cuba off the U.S. Government's State Sponsor of Terrorism List.
+Along with our sister Cuba solidarity organizations around the country, a primary focus of our work this year included a multi-faceted campaign to get Cuba off the U.S. Government's State Sponsor of Terrorism List.
 Cuba is certainly not a state sponsor of terrorism, but the placing of Cuba on the list causes significant harm to Cuba both diplomatically and economically.
 We shared information and lobbied intensively to get Cuba removed from the list.
 The Biden Administration decided to keep Cuba on the terror list, but we’ll continue to fight to get Cuba removed.
 It’s absurd for Cuba to be on the Terror list!

 Seattle/Cuba Friendship Committee Meetings

-We usually meet (virtually, via Zoom) at least once per month.
+We meet virtually, via Zoom, typically about once a month.
 Please contact the Seattle/Cuba Friendship Committee for an invitation, or for more information about our work: